hypervillain/crow/branches/README.md

 ### -- sentence --
 The Dangerously Set Inner Bernoulli Gate takes two (mostly alternating) gate signals, evaluates them over each other and across time, to generate presumably interesting (and somewhat predictable) patterns.

-Imagine four logical outputs asking questions to an [MI Branches](https://mutable-instruments.net/modules/branches), everytime it produces a gate.
+Imagine four logical outputs asking questions to an [MI Branches](https://mutable-instruments.net/modules/branches), every time it produces an A or B gate signal.
 Is output A being triggered, or B?
 Is it the 2nd time it plays?
 Is output 3 about to play?
-Is it the sequence's 7th step?
+Did it play already?

 ### -- grammar --
 in order to generate these four sequences, each logical output is assigned a table of conditions that define whether or not an incoming gate signal should be forwarded to its corresponding physical output or not.